GadgetsMenu/gadgetsmenu-docs/content/enUS/getting-started/commands/general.md

 ---
 title: General Commands
-description: In this page, you can find out the general commands available in GadgetsMenu plugin and explain their usage in detail with examples.
+description: In this page, you will find out the General commands available in the plugin.
 group: commands
 keywords: Commands,General,gmenu
 topics: